 Ambassador Lyon was married to Elizabeth ("Elsie") Sturges Grew, and had two daughters.
 The Ambassador and Mrs. Lyon were married in Tokyo, Japan, on October 7, 1933.
 She was the daughter of the eminent U.S. statesman, Joseph C. Grew, author of the double-volume autobiography, “Turbulent Era: A Diplomatic Record of Forty Years 1904-1945,” (Boston: Houghton Mifflin Company, 1952).
 The latter was U.S. EEMP to Switzerland (1921-1924) and U.S. ambassador to Japan (1932-1941).
 According to Ambassador Grew, his wife Alice Perry, Elsie Lyon's mother, was "a direct descendant...of Oliver Hazard Perry, renowned brother of the Commodore Matthew Calbraith Perry who originally opened Japan to the western world, and she [is] also a great-great-granddaughter of another fairly well-known diplomatist, Benjamin Franklin" ("Turbulent Era," vol. 1, p.9).

 Ambassador Lyon died at his home in Hancock, New Hampshire, on April 6, 1993.

 “The Lyon's Share” by Cecil B. Lyon (N.Y.: Vantage Press, 1973) - an autobiography from 1903 through the Paris years, up to 1963.

-Cecil B. Lyon - Interview (Foreign Affairs Oral History Program 1988, located in the Special Collections Division).
-Transcript.
+Cecil B. Lyon - Interview (Foreign Affairs Oral History Program, 1988).

-Elizabeth Sturges Grew Lyon - Interview (Foreign Service Spouse Oral History, Inc., 1987.
-Located in the Special Collections Division).
-Photographs included with transcript.
+Elizabeth Sturges Grew Lyon - Interview (Foreign Service Spouse Oral History, Inc., 1987).